-Our customer base has grown from 869 customers at the end of 2011 to more than 2,400 customers as of June 30, 2015.
-As of June 30, 2015, our customers were based in 19 countries and included more than 100 organizations in the Fortune 1000.
+Our customer base has grown from 867 customers at the end of 2011 to more than 3,000 customers as of July 31, 2016.
+As of July 31, 2016, our customers were based in 25 countries and included eight of the 10 largest U.S. cities, eight of the 10 largest U.S.-based investment banks, 24 of the 25 busiest North American airports, six of the 10 largest global consulting firms, six of the 10 largest global auto makers, all four of the largest global accounting firms, four of the 10 largest U.S.-based health care providers and four of the 10 largest U.S.-based health insurers.
 We provide products and services to customers of varying sizes, including enterprises, small businesses, non-profit organizations, educational institutions and government agencies.
 Our customers span a wide variety of industries including technology, energy, financial services, healthcare and life sciences, manufacturing, media and entertainment, retail, higher education and professional services.

-We derive substantially all of our revenue from subscriptions to our critical communications applications, which represented 96%, 96% and 97% of our total revenue in 2012, 2013 and 2014, respectively.
-Historically, we derived more than 90% of our revenue in each of the last three fiscal years and the six months ended June 30, 2014 and 2015 from sales of our Mass Notification application.
+We derive substantially all of our revenue from subscriptions to our critical communications applications, which represented 96%, 97% and 97% of our total revenue in 2013, 2014 and 2015, respectively.
+Historically, we derived more than 88% of our revenue in each of the last three fiscal years and the six months ended June 30, 2015 and 2016 from sales of our Mass Notification application.
 Our pricing model is based on the number of applications subscribed to and, per application, the number of people, locations and things connected to our platform, as well as the volume of communications.
 We also offer premium services including data feeds for social media, threat intelligence and weather.
 We generate additional revenue by expanding the number of applications, number of contacts and number of devices that our customers purchase over time.

-We generated revenue of \$23.4 million in 2012, \$30.0 million in 2013 and \$42.4 million in 2014, representing year-over-year increases of 29% in 2013 and 41% in 2014.
-We generated revenue of \$19.5 million and \$27.3 million for the six months ended June 30, 2014 and 2015, respectively, representing a period-over-period increase of 40%.
-We had net losses of \$5.1 million, \$0.9 million and \$0.6 million in 2012, 2013 and 2014, respectively.
-We had net income of \$0.6 million and a net loss of \$3.2 million for the six months ended June 30, 2014 and 2015, respectively.
-Our adjusted EBITDA, which is a measure that is not calculated and presented in accordance with generally accepted accounting principles in the United States, or GAAP, increased from \$0.1 million to \$2.5 million from 2012 to 2014 and was \$2.0 million and \$(0.3) million for the six months ended June 30, 2014 and 2015, respectively.
-See note 2 to the table contained in "Summary Consolidated Financial and Other Data-Key Metrics" for a reconciliation of adjusted EBITDA to net (loss) income, the most directly comparable financial measure calculated and presented in accordance with GAAP.
+We generated revenue of \$23.4 million in 2012, \$30.0 million in 2013, \$42.4 million in 2014 and \$58.7 million in 2015, representing year-over-year increases of 29% in 2013, 41% in 2014 and 38% in 2015.
+We generated revenue of \$27.3 million and \$35.6 million in the six months ended June 30, 2015 and 2016, respectively, representing a period-over-period increase of 30%.
+We had net losses of \$5.1 million, \$0.9 million, \$0.6 million and \$10.8 million in 2012, 2013, 2014 and 2015, respectively.
+We had net losses of \$3.2 million and \$6.0 million for the six months ended June 30, 2015 and 2016, respectively.
+We had net losses of \$3.2 million and \$6.0 million for the six months ended June 30, 2015 and 2016, respectively.
+Our adjusted EBITDA, which is a measure that is not calculated and presented in accordance with generally accepted accounting principles in the United States, or GAAP, decreased from \$2.2 million to \$(3.4) million from 2013 to 2015 and was \$(0.3) million and \$(0.7) million for the six months ended June 30, 2015 and 2016, respectively.
+See note 2 to the table contained in "Summary Consolidated Financial and Other Data-Other Metrics" for a reconciliation of adjusted EBITDA to net loss, the most directly comparable financial measure calculated and presented in accordance with GAAP.